 If you have made the decision to visit Cabo then you can expect a stunning destination that comprises the two towns of Cabo San Lucas and San Jose del Cabo with a corridor of 20 magnificent miles of Pacific beachfront.
 You will see a lot of A-list Hollywood stars mingle with world leaders and just lucky folks like you and me, along this beautiful coast.
 Cabo is one of the best places to visit in Mexico during your vacation.

-Likewise, the incredible Punta Mita, a town north of Puerta Vallarta, has many beautiful self-contained properties such as the Hacienda de Mita rentals that capture the beauty of his slice of Pacific perfection.
+Likewise, the incredible Punta Mita, a town north of Puerto Vallarta, has many beautiful self-contained properties such as the Hacienda de Mita rentals that capture the beauty of his slice of Pacific perfection.
+The location is also home to the Four Seaons Resort.
 See our Punta Mita guide for more information.

 Mexico City might be one of the most densely populated cities of Northern America but its central area is a pedestrian profusion of old Colonial buildings ranging in age from 1600s to 1900s best viewed on foot.
 If you keep close to the tourist areas, you should be as safe as if you were in the main thoroughfares of any large US city.
 Incredible food and outdoor dining all combine to create a lively night culture to this amazing city.
 Don’t forget to visit Frida Kahlo’s studio among many other museums and galleries celebrating the vast range of history in Mexico.